zansangeeth/todo/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# ToDo with Ruby on Rails

+This Todo list implemented with Ruby on Rails.

+Things I have Learned:

-* Ruby version
+* Ruby

-* System dependencies
+* Rails

-* Configuration
+* Hotwire

 * Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Turbo Frame

-* ...
+* Turbo Stream